Characterising slopes for hyperbolic knots and Whitehead doubles: JSJ decompositions

 Case (1) arises when $Y=\mathbb{S}^3_{T_{a,b}}$ for a torus knot $K=T_{a,b}$.
 Since $|q|\geq2$, we can ignore the $|p-qrs|=0$ case of Theorem \ref{theorem:torus_knot} and observe that $Y(p/q)=\mathbb{S}^3_K(p/q)$ is irreducible and atoroidal.
 We deduce that $Y(p/q)$ is still a single Seifert fibred JSJ piece.

 Case (4) happens when $Y$ is the complement of a certain type of hyperbolic link.
-Since $|q|\geq3$, $Y(p/q)$ is irreducible and atoroidal with incompressible boundary, so it remains a single JSJ piece and none of its boundary tori compress.
-Note that in the case where $K$ is a hyperbolic knot, a stronger assumption of $|q|\geq9$ is required to ensure that $Y(p/q)=\mathbb{S}^3_K(p/q)$ remains hyperbolic; the $|q|\geq3$ assumption allows the possibility that is is Seifert fibred, but this does not affect the conclusion.
+When $|\partial Y|>1$, the assumption $|q| \geq 3$ tells us that $Y(p/q)$ is hyperbolic and so it remains a single JSJ piece.
+In the case where $|\partial Y|=1$ and $K$ is a hyperbolic knot, a stronger assumption of $|q|\geq9$ is required to ensure that $Y(p/q)=\mathbb{S}^3_K(p/q)$ remains hyperbolic; the $|q|\geq3$ assumption allows the possibility that it is Seifert fibred, but this does not affect the conclusion as there are no other JSJ pieces over which this structure could extend.

 Case (3) takes place when $Y$ is a composing space.
-Regular fibres have meridional slope on the boundary of $Y$, so $|q|\geq1$ implies that the Seifert fibration extends to $Y(p/q)$.
+Regular fibres have meridional slope on the boundary $\partial \mathbb{S}^3_K$, so $|q|\geq1$ implies that the Seifert fibration extends to $Y(p/q)$.
 Since this adds an exceptional fibre of order $|q|\geq2$, the boundary tori do not compress; moreover, the Seifert fibred structure is otherwise unchanged and unique, so it cannot extend over any adjacent JSJ pieces for precisely the reason that it did not before filling.
 Hence $Y(p/q)$ is a single Seifert fibred JSJ piece.

-Case (2) occurs when $Y=\mathbb{S}^3_{J_{r,s}}$ is a cable space and $K=J_{r,s}(C)$ is a cable knot.
+Case (2) occurs when $Y=\mathbb{S}^3_{C_{r,s}}$ is a cable space and $K=C_{r,s}(J)$ is a cable knot.
 Since $|q|\geq2$, we can ignore the $|p-qrs|=0$ case of Theorem \ref{theorem:cable_knot}.
 When $|p-qrs|>1$, the Seifert fibred structure on $Y$ extends to $Y(p/q)$ over the new solid torus, introducing a new exceptional fibre of order $|p-qrs|>1$ (which prevents compression of the boundary tori).
 As the Seifert fibred structure is unique (unless $|s|=|p-qrs|=2$: see \cite[Proposition~3.6]{sorya} for a more detailed discussion of this), there is no way for it to extend over any other attached JSJ pieces, and so $Y(p/q)$ is a single Seifert fibred JSJ piece.

-By Theorem \ref{theorem:cable_knot}, compression happens precisely when $|p-qrs|=1$, in which case we have $\mathbb{S}^3_K(p/q)\cong\mathbb{S}^3_C(p/qs^2)$.
-However, letting $\hat{Y}$ be the outermost JSJ piece of $\mathbb{S}^3_C$, we will show that the same thing cannot happen again.
-If $C=J_{r',s'}(C')$ and $|p-qr's's^2|=1$, then
+By Theorem \ref{theorem:cable_knot}, compression happens precisely when $|p-qrs|=1$, in which case we have $\mathbb{S}^3_K(p/q)\cong\mathbb{S}^3_J(p/qs^2)$.
+However, letting $\hat{Y}$ be the outermost JSJ piece of $\mathbb{S}^3_J$, we will show that the same thing cannot happen again.
+If $J=C_{r',s'}(J')$ and $|p-qr's's^2|=1$, then

 and we obtain $r/s=r's' \in \mathbb{Z}$, a contradiction.
 Hence the cable cannot be iterated and there is no further compression of tori.
 Since $|qs^2|>|q|\geq3$ and the JSJ piece $\hat{Y}$ is not a compressing cable space, we can simply apply the same arguments as we did for each of the other possibilities for $\hat{Y}$ to deduce that the JSJ piece of $\mathbb{S}^3_K(p/q)$ containing the surgery curve in this case is precisely $\hat{Y}(p/qs^2)$. \end{proof} \end{proposition}